As a student at NCH your experience is personal, not anonymous. All of our staff members are friendly, responsive and easy to contact.

 If you stay in the College’s recommended accommodation, you will be sharing a flat with other NCH students in a building that’s home to students from a variety of London colleges and universities.
 This gives you opportunities to build strong relationships with other students experiencing the same curriculum and academic environment, while expanding your network of friends to include students from the many other colleges and universities in London.

-Our students register with a very friendly GP practice and an equally friendly dental practice, both based in Holborn, just five minutes from NCH.
+Our students register with a local GP surgery that specialises in young-adult health, and a friendly dental practice, both based in Holborn, just ten minutes from NCH.